So for about 2 months now I’ve been testing the MacWheel MX1 throughout the Costa del sol and I’d like to think so.

 The scooter has a good combo of speed, distance, weight, and size.
 I can go to the store furthest away from home(about 7 miles, load my bag with 25-30kg of groceries(total load of about 110-120kg) and then ride back home and still have a comfortable amount of juice left in the battery upon arrival.
 And as I said earlier that’s on very bad terrain and most often with a decent amount of wind as I ride half way on the beach paths.

 A big plus that it looks just like the Xiaomi m365 is that you can get spare parts for the m365 and it fits just perfectly on the MX1.
 Since the aforementioned scooter has been sold in millions there are a ton of both cool and necessary add-ons to be had.
 There are a few extras I would consider buying straight away and that’s the rear splash guard stabilizer can be attached without you having to disassemble anything and that stabilizer for the stem that I mentioned earlier.
-You can find the Splash guard stabilizer here and the one for the stem here.
+You can a combo with both products in one pack on Amazon here.
 They do wonders.

 Here are a few things I would have loved to have changed.
 The tires filling could have been softer for increased suspension.